dokester/BayesicFitting/README.md

 classes and features can be added.

-Some of the newer additions will be indicated as having and "Alpha" status and keep that until they ripened somewhat further.
+Some of the newer additions will be indicated as having and "Alpha" status and keep that until they matured somewhat further.
-The classes are more prone to change in their interfaces, methods etc.
+These classes are more prone to change in their interfaces, methods etc.

 More work needs to be done in:

-  * Introduction of more Classes: NeuralNetModel, Filters (maybe) ...
+  * Introduction of more Classes: NeuralNetModel, Evolving Models, Filters (maybe) ...

 <a name="versions"></a>
 ## 5. Versions